amaranth-unm/amaranth-unm.github.io/index.md

 ## Keep the humanities vibrant

-Amaranth is UNM's digital humanities studio. **We focus on helping scholars and students use technology to *communicate* the significance of their work** reaching broad audiences with collaborative websites, oral histories, podcasts, virtual and augmented reality, 3D printing, and interactive narratives built on open infrastructure they control. **Design matters**—not as decoration, but to help ideas reach people.
-You don't need professional training to make deliberate visual choices that strengthen your message and connect with your audience.
-Public scholarship and digital pedagogy isn't an add-on.
-It's the point.
-[Read how Amaranth fits into the digital humanities →](studio/digital-humanities)
+Amaranth is UNM's digital humanities studio. **We focus on using technology to expand the reach of the  humanities** engaging broad audiences with collaborative websites, oral histories, podcasts, virtual and augmented reality, 3D printing, and interactive narratives built on open infrastructure.

 **Central to our mission: humanists need to help guide AI practices**.
-The interpretive habits built through close reading, archival research, and critical analysis---evaluating sources, questioning frames, recognizing biases---are exactly what responsible AI use requires.
-We guide collaborators through an iterative AI workflow, starting with technical work where feedback is immediate, building fluency that transfers into research, writing, and teaching.
+The interpretive habits built through close reading, archival research, and critical interpretation---evaluating sources, questioning frames, recognizing biases---are exactly what responsible AI use requires.
+We guide collaborators through iterative AI workflows, starting with technical work where stakes are low and feedback is immediate, building comfort and fluency that transfers into research, writing, and teaching.
 AI opens new ways of exploring texts, images, archives, and ideas---and we help people use it with the critical judgment the humanities demand.
-[How we approach AI pedagogy →](explore/ai-fluency)
+[How we approach AI pedagogy →](explore/ai-pedagogy)

-**We're practitioners, not evangelists.** We test tools in real classrooms and real projects, share what we learn honestly, and build on open-source infrastructure with stability at its core.
-This is a coaching studio, not a service desk---we work alongside you, teaching the thinking behind decisions so you can carry the work forward and keep learning.
-[Read more about our studio ethos →](studio)

 {% include feature-blocks.html title="" %}